MicrosoftDocs/microsoft-365-docs/copilot/microsoft-365-copilot-requirements.md

 > [!NOTE]
 > - For Copilot to work in Word Online, Excel Online, and PowerPoint Online, you need to have third-party cookies enabled.
-> - Review your privacy settings for Microsoft 365 Apps for enterprise because those settings might have an effect on the availability of Microsoft Copilot for Microsoft 365 features.
+> - Review your privacy settings for Microsoft 365 Apps because those settings might have an effect on the availability of Microsoft Copilot for Microsoft 365 features.
 For more information, see [Microsoft Copilot for Microsoft 365 and policy settings for connected experiences](microsoft-365-copilot-privacy.md#microsoft-copilot-for-microsoft-365-and-policy-settings-for-connected-experiences).

 ### Microsoft Entra ID